 3 x 10" long, 3/4" diameter galvanized lag screws and washers

-2 x 8" long, 3/4" diameter galvanized lag screw and washer
+2 x 8" long, 3/4" diameter galvanized lag screws and washers

 8 galvanized joist hangers